k1yrix/soberdocs.github.io/md/common-issues.md

 ## It say Sober couldn't launch because my card does not support Vulkan.
 Please see [the FAQ](https://soberdocs.github.io/docs/FAQ.html) and see question 3.
 Otherwise, you are out of luck.

+## Sober does not launch to my dedicated GPU
+GPUs using Mesa should be fine as long as it's recent.
+If you're using an NVIDIA card, the driver version installed on your system must match with the Flatpak NVIDIA drivers that is installed on the system.
+(For exmaple, the installed 560 drivers cannot run with NVIDIA Flatpak 555 drivers)

+### Solution
+You can update by typing `flatpak update` on your terminal.

+## I'm running a virtual machine, but I cannot launch Sober!
+Virtual machines are not generally supported.
+Unless you can passthrough the GPU, it's advised against so to try and run Sober on a virtual machine.

+<p class="tiny">It kinda does have support, depending if the VM host you're running has OpenGL support, but you're going to get terrible peformance out of it.<p>